terminaldweller/mutator/README.md

 The master branch is the dev version.
 Release versions will be forked.<br/>
 Doxygen comments will be added later on.<br/>
 The XML Misra-C report uses [TinyXML-2](https://github.com/leethomason/tinyxml2).
 It is lighweight and fast and the license suits the mutator project.<br/>

+### Feedback
+If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any) .<br/>

 ### Future Feature
 * Misra-c:2012 check support<br/>